 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from these estimates.
+Management makes estimates in determining the collectibility of the organization's accounts receivable and related allowance for doubtful accounts, the useful life of the organization's capital assets and in determining certain significant accruals.
 These estimates are reviewed annually and as adjustments become necessary, they are recognized in the financial statements in the period they become known.